ryanbruzan/Email-Compiler/README.md

  Simply duplicate the `/emails/sample-email` directory.
 From there you may edit the `markup.php` and `style.css` inside to fit your needs.

  When you're done editing your email, open this repo in your localhost (or navigate to `/index.php`) and choose your email from the list.
 It will be compiled into one file at `/emails/[your email]/final.html` and displayed in the browser for preview.

+ Note: Any emails other than the `sample-email` will be gitignored.